 Remember to Update

 The Chrome OS will tell you periodically when a new version of the browser operating system is ready for you to install.
 That does not affect the Linux files.
-Just like you have to manually update any Android apps installed on your Chromebook, you also must update the Linux installation.
+Just like you have to update any Android apps installed on your Chromebook manually, you also must update the Linux installation.

 You can continue to update the Linux system and software files from the Linux Terminal outside of the desktop shell.
 Use this command: